OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 This specification identifies the common consent requirements to record a personal information sharing transaction and provide this record as an independent receipt.

 The MVCR is designed to address existing closed consent architecture with a consent receipt, which effectively provides an open consent  architecture through consent transparency.
 Open Consent architecture addresses multiple privacy principle and privacy legal requirements by providing a framework for operationally addressing multiple Fair Information Practice Principles and likewise ISO 29100 privacy principles.
+See Appendix A:
-(ref- FIPPs and  (ISO Principles - "Openness, transparency, notice") and Consent (ISO Principle 1 - "Consent and Choice") are fundamental privacy principles, addressed with this specification.
+(ref- FIPPs and ISO Principles - "Openness, transparency, notice") and Consent (ISO Principle 1 - "Consent and Choice") are fundamental privacy principles, addressed with this specification.
 (editors note:  - how should this be referenced and linked? )

 # Status of this document
 The v0.8 draft is a  MVCR specification candidate - this draft version is for peer review and not meant for distribution.